JICE

 (3) Sports Facilities

 There are two gymnasiums on campus.
-Physical Education Center A, which was completed in 2018, houses the main court , a studio , and seminar rooms in which physical education lectures can be conducted.
+Physical Education Center A, which was completed in 2018, houses the main court, a studio, and seminar rooms.
 Physical Education Center B, which was completed in 1972, houses rooms for ball games, martial arts, and weight training.
-Other physical education facilities include a swimming pool, which was completed at the same time as Physical Education Center A, and the Central Locker Building, which was completed in 2001 and houses locker rooms , shower rooms , offices for faculty in the Physical Education Program, etc. In addition, there are also roofed tennis courts , a baseball field, a soccer/rugby field, an archery range, etc.
+Other physical education facilities include a swimming pool and the Central Locker Building, which houses locker rooms and shower rooms.
+In addition, there are also roofed tennis courts, a baseball field, a soccer/rugby field, and an archery range.

 (4) Club Activities

-ICU has many excellent and international club activities, which are open to ALL students.
-For example, there are activities for UNESCO, UN, English debate circle, etc. Also, there are numerous cultural club activities, such as modern jazz, classical music, Japanese tea ceremony, Japanese traditional dance, and others.
+ICU has many club activities (extracurricular activities), which are open to all students.
+They include sport-related activities as well as cultural activities.
+Cultural club activities include modern jazz, classical music, Japanese tea ceremony, Japanese traditional dance, English debate, and others.

-(5) Counseling: At the Counseling Center, counselors are available to discuss psychological issues with students in English and help them deal with other personal concerns at the university.
+ICU has a Counseling Center.
+Counselors are available to discuss psychological issues with students and help them deal with personal concerns.
+Some counselors speak English.

-(6) Health Services: Consisting of the university physician and nurses who can speak English, the Health Care Office (HCO) is equipped for the health of students, faculty and staff, as well as for campus environmental health conditions and health education programs.
+Consisting of the university physician and nurses who can speak English, the Health Care Office (HCO) provides some basic medical services for students, faculty and staff.

 ▲ Page Top